ushahidi/platform-client/README.md

 nginx server that serves the client as simply as possible, using the [official Docker nginx server](https://registry.hub.docker.com/_/nginx/).*

-To run the Docker container, run `gulp --docker-server`
+To run the Docker container:

+1. docker build -t ushahidi-client-server server
+2. docker run --name=ushahidi-client -d -p 8080:80 ushahidi-client-server

+Or using fig

+1. `fig up`

+This should bring

-> **Note:** If you're on Linux and have `dockerServer` enabled, you will have to add the user under which you are
+> **Note:** If you're on Linux you may have to add your user account (the user running docker commands)
-> running the client to the `docker` group.
-This will prevent you from running `gulp` with sudo.
+> to the `docker` group.
+This prevents any need to run commands with `sudo`
 >
 > To check if `docker` group exist, issue `getent group | grep docker`.
 If the output of the command
 > is empty, issue `sudo groupadd docker`